Sakshi6288/DCGAN/README.md

-# DCGAN
-Deep Convolutional Generative Adversarial Network
+# Deep Convolutional Generative Adversarial Network

-# DCGAN for Geometrical Shape Generation
+# DCGAN for Synthetic Image Generation

-This project implements a Deep Convolutional Generative Adversarial Network (DCGAN) to generate images of geometrical shapes.
-The model is trained on a black-and-white dataset using PyTorch.
+This project implements a Deep Convolutional Generative Adversarial Network (DCGAN) to generate synthetic images for variety of datasets.
+The model is trained on different datasets using PyTorch.
 This repository contains the training code with modified hyperparameters for improved results.

 ## Table of Contents
 - [Overview](#overview)